 The KIDS COUNT Data Center is an online resource that provides data on child well-being over time from the most trusted national sources and from more than 53 state- and territory-based organizations.
 The KIDS COUNT Data Center houses hundreds of key child and family well-being indicators and more than four million data points at the national and local levels.
-A mobile version of the KIDS COUNT Data Center is available.

 The KIDS COUNT Data Book provides a detailed picture of how children are faring in the United States, ranking states on overall child well-being and domains.
 The Data Book also contains key indicators covering economic well-being, education, health and family and community.
 Each year, the release of the Data Book generates significant media attention and a unique opportunity to discuss ways of improving the lives of children and families.
 View the latest Data Book.